WajdiSd/Scale-IT-NaN/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-This back-end was developed under the supervision of Ms Badiaa BOUHDID , <br>
+This project was developed under the supervision of Ms Badiaa BOUHDID , <br>
 by NaN team.

 <p align="right">(<a href="#top">back to top</a>)</p>